nataliewxngg/resistorCalculator/README.md

 - Press the 'calculate' button to calculate the resistor values
 - Continue to change the colors if needed
 - Press 'return' to return to the menu and access other calculators

-If you encounter a bug or problem, please contact our developers via gmail.
-(wong.lt.natalie@gmail.com/341084358a@gmail.com)